 We have a soft spot for this specimen!
 Calophyllum Brasiliensis (Brazil Beautyleaf) has leathery dark green leaves are paler below along with attractive reddish-brown wood that resemble mahoganies.
 Flowers are borne in inflorescences 3 to 4 inches long; with numerous aromatic white.
 The Calophyllum adapts humid sites, as well as sandy, limestone soils.
 Making it a great choice for south Florida and obviously makes the best-sellers selection.

 4. Ficus Benghalensis (Banyan Tree)

 Massive in terms of height and spread, it is said to have the largest canopy of any tree in the world.
 Banyan grows to a height of 100 feet, the canopy spreads with massive limbs and prop roots up to 300 feet!
 Additionally, when Banyan aerial roots reach the ground, they form separate but connected trees.
 Once numerous new trunks are formed, the trees become a small forest.
 The crown of the tree is irregular with dense foliage.
 While the leaves are leathery, ovate, shiny green.
 Making a great specimen tree for parks and open spaces.

 5. Norohnia Emarginata (Madagascar Olive)

 Performing great in the South Florida landscaping!
 Noronhia emarginata (Madagascar Olive) is considered versatile and has plenty landscape applications as it is ideal for the seaside, making it a great windbreak or privacy hedge.
 It’s also a very popular specimen plant for gardens and parks thanks to its attractive foliage and form.
 Besides it suitable for roadways without sidewalks, parking lot islands, highway medians, and containers.
-And a top choice if you are a cluster of trees, as it provides an attractive grouping!
+And a one of our best-sellers if you are a cluster of trees, as it provides an attractive grouping!